shoolak/Coursera1/README.md

-This is assignment for The Embedded System Course
+Assignment for The Embedded System Course

+Brief:
+Manipulation with array and calcation stats.

+Author: Terno Oleh